Growth of k-dimensional systoles in congruence coverings: Introduction

 The real rank of a symmetric space $\XX$ is equal to the maximal dimension of a connected, totally geodesic, flat submanifold in $\XX$.
-This also defines the $\Rrk(M)$ of the locally symmetric spaces covered by $\XX$.
-The spaces with real rank greater than or equal to $2$ are called \emph{higher rank} and, although the statements of our results will cover the rank $1$ spaces as well, we will be mainly interested in the higher rank case.
+This also defines the $\Rrk(M)$ of the locally symmetric spaces covered by $\XX$ and the real rank of the associated Lie group $H$.
+The spaces and Lie groups with real rank greater than or equal to $2$ are called \emph{higher rank} and, although the statements of some results will cover the rank $1$ spaces as well, we will be mainly interested in the higher rank case.
 The question about the growth of $k$-dimensional systoles in congruence coverings was first raised by Gromov (see \cite[pp. 338--339]{Gromov_Luminy92}).
 He indicated, in particular, that one might expect to have the polylogarithmic (i.e. a polynomial in the logarithm) growth of $\absys_k(M_i)$ for $k\le \Rrk(M)$ and a constant power growth for bigger $k$.
 Our main result is as follows.

 \begin{main} Let $M$ be a compact arithmetic locally symmetric space of real rank~$r$, $\{M_i \to M\}$ a sequence of congruence coverings of degrees $d_i$, and let $r_1 = r_1(M) \le r$ be a parameter of the root system associated to the algebraic group $\G$ defining $M$.
-Then $\absys_k(M_i)$ grows polylogarithmically with $d_i$ for $1\le k \le \max(1,r_1)$ and as a power function for $r < k \le n$. \end{main}
+Then $\absys_k(M_i)$ grows polylogarithmically with $d_i$ for $1\le k \le \max\{1,r_1\}$ and as a power function for $r < k \le n$. \end{main}

 The number $r_1$ is called the \emph{strongly orthogonal rank} of $M$.
 It is defined in Section~\ref{sec:sor} where we also study its basic properties.
+For example, the groups $\SL_{n+1}(\R)$ of type $\An_{n}$ and real rank $n$ have the strongly orthogonal rank equal to $[\frac12(n+1)]$, while the split orthogonal groups $\SO(n+1,n)$ of type $\Bn_n$ have the real rank and the strongly orthogonal rank both equal to $n$.
+A classical theorem of Borel \cite{Borel63} shows that these groups do contain cocompact arithmetic lattices and thus Theorem~\ref{thm A} applies to the corresponding locally symmetric spaces.

 The precise statement of the theorem with additional information about the intermediate range and the implied constants will be given in Section~\ref{sec:absys}.